scylladb/jepsen/scylla/README.md

 Then, a patched version of Cassaforte from the `trunk` branch at [GitHub](https://github.com/jkni/cassaforte/tree/trunk) should be `lein install`ed.
 This can be done by cloning the repository

 Lastly, a patched version of clj-ssh must be installed.
-This is available at [GitHub](https://github.com/jkni/clj-ssh/tree/trunk) and should be `lein install`ed.
+This is available at [GitHub](https://github.com/jkni/clj-ssh/tree/trunk) and should be `lein install`ed. (aphyr: I think this is no longer necessary; the patch from this branch is in mainline clj-ssh as well)

 Lastly, from inside your local Jepsen repository clone, you should `lein install` Jepsen inside the container.
 The version of Jepsen provided in this repository has diverged slightly from upstream, so the regular Clojars artifacts will not work.

 ## Running Tests

 A whole category of tests can be run using the selectors defined in `project.clj`.
 For example, one could run `lein test :mv` to test materialized views.
 These tests are additive, so one could run `lein test :mv :lwt` to test materialized views and lightweight transactions.

 To run an individual test, one can use a command like `lein test :only scylla.counter-test/cql-counter-inc-halves`.